 Increase your savings rate

 The more of your paycheque you’re able to squirrel away, the better off your bottom line will be.
-Start by creating a budget for yourself (here’s a handy budget calculator tool to get you started) to see where you could cut back and free up some extra cash to throw towards your savings goals.
+Start by creating a budget for yourself to see where you could cut back and free up some extra cash to throw towards your savings goals.

 You’ll see the biggest impact by minimizing your largest expenses like housing, transportation, debt repayment, and insurance.
 Shop around for the best rate and negotiate where you can with bigger or fixed expenses, and you’ll be surprised by how much those savings add up over the course of a year.